Australian Capital Territory coronavirus update

 The risk of transmission remains very low, due to the many measures already in place to minimise the risk of infection including:

-- restricting access to essential staff only with no visitors
+- restricting access to essential staff

 - implementing social distancing in all work areas and common areas in our donor centres